JNRowe/vim-configs/index.rst

     $ git clone --recursive https://github.com/JNRowe/vim-configs.git ~/.vim
     $ cd !$
     $ ./build.py  # Generate ninja build rules, see --help for options
-    $ ninja  # Rebuild generated language and documentation tag files
+    $ ninja  # Build, or update, generated files

 Scan over the generated ``.vim`` files and figure out what you wish to do with them.
-The choices are: run with it, override some of them with your own ``~/.vimrc``, or — most likely — simply cherry pick the parts of you like.
+The choices are: run with it, override some of them with your own ``~/.vimrc``, or — most likely — to simply cherry pick the parts of you find least offensive.

 Contents
 --------